-- With a muddler, muddle the crap out of the items in the glass.
+With a muddler, muddle the crap out of the mint, sugar and limes in the glass.
 I like this muddler because it is dark wood which will hide stains from fruits and juices better.
-This one also has little pokes on the bottom that will make it easier to smoosh up your fruit and herb.s
+It also has little pokes on the bottom that will make it easier to smoosh up your fruit and herbs.

-- Garnish your vodka mojito with fresh mint, a slice of lime or nothing and just drink the darn thing!
+Garnish your mojitos with vodka with fresh mint, a slice of lime or nothing and just drink the darn thing!